Douglas College > Programs & Courses > Faculties > Humanities and Social Sciences

 We also offer “themed” Associate of Arts degrees in the following subject areas:

-Visit the Field Schools section for information on the 2017 Belize, Greece, Scotland and Wales Field Schools.
+Visit the Field Schools section for information on the 2018 Italy, Greece, and Scotland Field Schools.